Clipper card: Clipper Next Generation

 In 2014, the MTC started an initiative to design the next generation of the Clipper system, nicknamed "C2" or "Clipper 2.0".
 The contract with Cubic for the existing Clipper system expired in 2019, and the system architecture dates from the 1990s.
 These factors led the MTC to start developing a next generation system, initially planned to begin operation in 2021.
 The first contract was awarded in September 2018 for a Next Generation System Integrator; additional contracts were awarded in 2021 (payment services and customer service center), 2022 (new fare cards), and 2023 (card distribution).

 The new system was specified to include a mobile app as well as integration with digital wallets.
 In addition, the next generation will add an open network to directly accept contactless payments using credit or debit card(s) at fare readers.
 The upgrade was planned to be funded in part by $50 million from Regional Measure 3, a bridge toll increase approved in June 2018, but the funds from the measure were on hold due to a lawsuit until 2023.
 Implementation of the next generation system has been slowed by the global COVID-19 pandemic; in addition, the new system is required to remain fully compatible with the current generation of Clipper cards without exception, causing additional delays.

 On April 15, 2021, Clipper became available in Apple Wallet, and the Clipper mobile app for iOS was released.
 Integration with Google Pay and an Android app were released on May 19, 2021.

 Physical equipment installation for the next generation system started in 2022 with new fare readers.
 The most noticeable change for riders was the new fare readers were not backwards-compatible with TransLink cards, as announced by Clipper in March 2022.
 The project had been expected to begin public rollout in April 2025 but has been delayed repeatedly to late 2025 On August 20, 2025, a subset of Clipper 2.0 features was activated when BART began to accept contactless debit and credit card and digital wallets as fare payment methods.
-In October 2025, the MTC announced that the full Clipper 2.0 system, including credit card payments on all operators and reduced-cost transfers, would begin operation on December 10, 2025.
+On December 10, 2025, the full Clipper 2.0 system, including credit card payments and reduced-cost transfers, began operating across all Clipper-supported transit agencies.
+During its initial rollout, the Clipper 2.0 system was criticized by transit riders and transit agency managers for malfunctions such as failing fare reloads and the inability to access some Clipper accounts.
+Six months after rollout, Cubic drew additional criticism for missing deadlines to deliver the full functionality of the fare system, and for continued malfunctions such as outages for ticket-vending machines.